granumignis/URLPlaylister_JavaScript/README.md

 ## URLPlaylister_JavaScript

-Author: Luke Johnson
+Author: Luke Johnson<br>

-Date: 05/01/2016
+Date: 05/01/2016<br>

-Version: 1.00
+Version: 1.00<br>

 This project was an attempt to implement some of the basic functionality of the Python 2 URL Playlister (https://github.com/granumignis/urlplaylister) functionality in JavaScript.

 It will display multiple web pages with delays in between each one.

+### Program Flow
-It Prompts for a URL and associated Duration (in seconds) from the user.
+It Prompts for a URL and associated Duration (in seconds) from the user.<br>

-Then, it displays the URL and Duration in the main window
+Then, it displays the URL and Duration in the main window<br>

-The actual URL's content are loaded in a seperate window
+The actual URL's contents are loaded in a seperate window<br>

-When the duration for a specific URL has passed, the next URL's content is loaded in the afformentioned seperate window.
+When the duration for a specific URL has passed, the next URL's content is loaded in the afformentioned seperate window.<br>

 A flowchart for this application is included below: